particle-iot/docs/src/content/support/general/pricing.md

 The price and what's included with the Device Cloud differs for Wi-Fi and cellular devices:
 - **Wi-Fi**: your first 100 devices are always free.
-Starting at the 101st device, you will be charged $0.39 per device/mo.
+When you’re ready to scale higher, talk to our team for more volume details.
 - **Cellular**: The first 3 months for each device is free.
 After 3 months, you will be charged $2.99 per device/mo., which includes 3MB of cellular data

 You can reduce your Device Cloud cost-per-device by growing the size of your fleet.
-Check out our <a href="https://particle.io/pricing" target="_blank">pricing page</a>
-for details on specific device volume break-points.
+Talk to our team to learn how.

 ### How is cellular data billed?
 Cellular data is _included_ as part of access to the Device Cloud.
 Each